 Cupcake Baking Tip

+I was baking cupcakes to go along with the buttercream in the photos.
 I baked the first dozen cupcakes at 350ºF (180ºC) until golden, about 22 minutes.
-While they were in the oven I looked over the recipe again and realized that I was supposed to bake them at 325ºF (160ºC).
-I reduced the temperature to 325ºF in a panic for the second batch of cupcakes and here’s what happened:
+While they were in the oven I read over the recipe and realized that I was supposed to bake them at 325ºF (160ºC).
+I reduced the temperature in a panic for the second batch of cupcakes and here’s what happened:

 [email protected] says